-These slides are due in large part to Jean-Philippe Vert, who gave the course on kernel methods from 2004 to 2015 at the master MVA at ENS Cachan.
+A large part of the course material is due to Jean-Philippe Vert, who gave the course from 2004 to 2015 and who is on sabbatical at UC Berkeley in 2016.

-• Along the years, the course has become more and more exhaustive and the slides are probably one of the best reference available on kernels.
+• Over the years, the course has become more and more exhaustive and the slides are probably one of the best reference available on kernels.